Kayaking & Canoeing

 We don't currently have a regular volunteer BCU coach so are unable to offer this as easily as other activities.
 If you have a qualified BCU coach, they will be able take paddlers on the water.

 If you haven't got access to qualified paddlers, we can offer other paddling activities.

-All courses are XXX days (or equivalent sessions).
-Youth courses start at age XXX+.
-Adult courses start at age XXX+.
+BCU Star courses are 1 or 2 days (or equivalent sessions).
+All BCU Star courses start at age 14+.

 To make the most of our courses, ensure you are confident with the skills of one course before moving on to the next course.
 If you're a bit rusty, you may be asked to return for an extra day of training before being fully signed off.

 Kayaking and Canoeing are sports which gets better with practice, and you should try to get out on the water between courses whenever you can.
 Practice makes perfect!

 BCU One Star

 A flat water award that demonstrates an individual has basic boat control and foundation skills in both a Kayak and Canoe.

 An improvement award that helps paddlers develop fundamental paddlesport skills on flat water.
 The emphasis is on gaining a breadth of experience, creating the desired movement of the boat and developing an understanding into how the paddle, boat and water interact.

 This training course is intended for all paddlers, coaches and volunteers irrespective of craft or discipline choice, and is available in either bank-based or boat-based option.